-Whether you are on holiday or backpacking for long-term travel, a well-packed travel first aid kit can make all the difference to your ability to ride out various minor injuries and ailments.
-Did you know that before we went travelling full-time, Tom was a practicing nurse for ten years?
+Whether you are on holiday or backpacking for long-term travel, having the best first aid kit for backpacking can make all the difference to your ability to ride out various minor injuries and ailments.
+Did you know that before we went travelling full-time, Tom was a practising nurse for ten years?
 Nobody knows more about the best first aid kit supplies than a nurse.
 Therefore, this post contains a wealth of knowledge about how to put together the best custom first aid kits for whatever kind of trip you plan to take.

 ‼IMPORTANT‼: This article is not intended as medical advice.
 You should always talk to your doctor or pharmacist for travel advice or regarding the use of any medication.
 Especially if you are pregnant or taking prescription medication.
 Take sensible care of your health.

 This article contains affiliate links.
 Retailers will pay us a small commission – at NO cost to you – if you buy anything once you click through.
 We have personally tested ALL of these products during travels on the plains of Africa, beaches of Asia and forests of Central America.
 Whether they contain affiliate links or not.

 What’s the right size for the best first aid kit for backpacking?

 Should I buy a ready-packed best first aid kit for backpacking?

 What if I forget or run out of something?

 - Basic first aid kit supplies

 - Optional or circumstantial things to have in a first aid kit